Dental Required Reading

 A lower or negative SAI indicates greater financial need.

-Students who need additional funds or who are not eligible for need-based aid may consider supplemental loans such as the Federal Direct Grad PLUS loan or private loans.
+Students who need additional funds or who are not eligible for need-based aid may consider supplemental loans such as private loans.

 Visit the Doctor of Dental Surgery webpage for the latest cost of attendance figures.